ghostonline/ld30/README.md

 ld30
 ====

-Code repository for the 30th installment of the Ludum Dare competition
+Code repository for the 30th installment of the Ludum Dare competition.